mentorapp/railsapp/README.md

 ## 6. Identify the database to be used in your App and provide a justification for your choice.

+Our database consists of 4 tables.
+A User table that stores the user's 'Username', 'Purpose' and 'About me' on top of rails' conventional parameters.
+Additional information is stored in a Mentor table which includes 'Skills', 'Availability' and 'Price' when a user decides to be a mentor.
+These parameters are important because they will determine whether a mentor is appropriate for the user's objective.

 ## 7. Identify and describe the production database setup (i.e. postgres instance).

 ## 8. Describe the architecture of your App.